Updated on May 28th, 2019

 Tell us about the benefits of certification?

-Willie Nel (Yserfontein): I’m with UTZ now for four years, going into the fifth year and there was definitely a lot of improvement on my farm because of UTZ.
+Willie Nel (Yserfontein): I’m UTZ certified now for four years, going into the fifth year and there was definitely a lot of improvement on my farm because of the UTZ program.
 Biodiversity and environmental impact are the benefits for me at this stage.
 From a farmer’s point of view, I’m being educated.
-UTZ definitely puts me ahead of other farmers.
+UTZ certification definitely puts me ahead of other farmers.
 Everything is easier now, because everything is falling in place.

 Niklaas Slinger (De Lille): I can stay up-to-date with what is needed to deliver a clean product.
 We use fewer chemicals, get a much cleaner tea, and a better price.
 We had to buy a lot of things to comply, like boots and overalls.
 If there weren’t rules in place they would have sat in the cupboard and not been used.
 But now we use them and everything is improved.

 Willie: There are a lot of workers on the farm and a lot come and go, but the permanent staff definitely know about the UTZ program.
 There are a lot of things I do with the premium for the workers, but one of the major things was to install solar geysers.
 I also I ordered four new houses to be built for the workers.
 I will build nice homes, good homes with good living conditions.